-Join Chad Chelius for an in-depth discussion in this video Adding PDF bookmarks in InDesign, part of Creating Accessible PDFs with Acrobat DC.
+Join Chad Chelius for an in-depth discussion in this video Adding PDF bookmarks in InDesign, part of Acrobat DC: Creating Accessible PDFs.

 - Bookmarks provide a convenient method for navigation in a PDF document, and enhance the experience for users who use assistive software to read the PDF file.
 InDesign allows you to add bookmarks that will appear in the exported PDF file.
 Let's take a look a how that feature works.
 Now, I'm gonna start here by opening up my bookmarks panel inside of InDesign.
 So.
 I'm going to go ahead and go to the Window menu, Interactive, and choose Bookmarks.
 And there we have our bookmarks panel.
 Now, before I show you how to manually add bookmarks into InDesign, I want to show you something that's kind of a hidden little gem inside of InDesign when it comes to bookmarks.